Home | Browse Topics | Criminal & traffic law | The criminal courts | Ways to stay out of court: Diversion and Restorative Justice

 If diversion doesn’t go ahead and your case is instead dealt with through the courts in the normal way, then nothing you say at the diversion interview can be used against you later during the court process.

-Note: If there’s a possibility you might qualify for diversion, your lawyer should ask the court for a “remand without plea” (where your case is put off to another date) and contact the Police Prosecution Service in the district to work out whether diversion will be offered.
+Note: If there’s a possibility you might qualify for diversion, your lawyer should ask the court for your case to be put off to another date (a “remand without plea”) and contact the Police Prosecution Service in the district to work out whether diversion will be offered.

 If I’ve already pleaded not guilty, can diversion still be an option if I change my plea to guilty?